patilav/Distributed-Computing/3-message-passing/ZANIN_Connor_Orleans.md

 1. An RPC-style method call to another Grain
 2. A call to a Delegate

-Delegates are methods that are called when a promise becomes *resolved* (either success or error).
+Delegates are methods that are called when a promise becomes *resolved* (either because of success or error).

 This section also discusses the implementation for creating Grains, Grain factories, and defining Grain interfaces.
 A point to note here is the exclusion of .NET property setters from Orleans (they return void).
 However these can easily be replaced by method calls to a grain.